warmdev/deployr-docker/README.md

 ### Changes to the sh files

+The `sh` files are from the `DeployR Open` source package with the following modifications:

 * `installDeployROpen.sh`: removed the `restart` section so that server will not run in the docker building process
 * `startAll.sh`: added support for `Docker Toolbox`, changed Tomcat Server to non-daemon mode